Yweb20/Export-Shipment-Data-Analytics/README.md

 1. Data Extraction
 Selenium automation script in data_processing.ipynb fetches shipment data from the web portal.
-Extracted data is saved as selenium_extracted/extracted_shipments.csv.
+Extracted data is saved as selenium_extracted_data.csv.

 3. Data Cleaning and Transformation
 Raw data cleaned using Pandas in Jupyter notebook.